mrsun-97/website/README.md

 # website
-Images and Python cache files are ignored.
+Images and Python cache files were ignored.